capistrano-plugins/capistrano-postgresql/README.md

 Check here for the full capistrano deployment flow [http://capistranorb.com/documentation/getting-started/flow/](http://capistranorb.com/documentation/getting-started/flow/).

-The following tasks run automatically after `deploy:started` task:
+The following tasks run during the `setup` task:

 * `postgresql:create_db_user`<br/>
 creates a postgresql user.
 Password for the user is automatically generated and